Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(server.address());

-The Boundary Below listen()
+The Edge Below listen()

-The call path for the server above looks roughly like this:
+The call path for the server above looks roughly like this -

 net.Server.listen()